base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-biconomy.md

 ### Adding the contract ABI

-Initializing a contract instance requires the contracts ABI to be provided.
+Initializing a contract instance requires the contract's [Application Binary Interface](https://docs.soliditylang.org/en/latest/abi-spec.html) (ABI) to be provided.
 The code for the Counter component in the previous section imports a file called `abi.json`:

 ```javascript
 import abi from '../utils/abi.json';